dortania/OpenCore-Install-Guide/config.plist/skylake.md

 * `0x19120001` - this is used when the iGPU is only used for computing tasks and doesn't drive a display
   * `01001219` when hex-swapped

 We also add 2 more properties, `framebuffer-patch-enable` and `framebuffer-stolenmem`.
 The first enables patching via WhateverGreen.kext, and the second sets the min stolen memory to 19MB.
-This is usually unnecessary, as this can be configured in BIOS.
+This is usually unnecessary, as this can be configured in BIOS(64 or 96MB recommended).

 `PciRoot(0x0)/Pci(0x1f,0x3)` -&gt; `Layout-id`